Discover the 10 oldest cities in the world.

 5. Faiyum, Egypt

-Africa’s oldest city may be Faiyum in Egypt.
-Just a few hundred kilometers from Cairo, Faiyum still has an old-world charm.
-Visitors should take the time to wander the streets and admire its beautiful shops and mosques.
+Perhaps the oldest city in Africa is Faiyum in Egypt.
+Located just a few hundred kilometers from the capital Cairo, Faiyum still retains the charm of an old-world era.
+Visitors should take time to stroll through its streets to admire its beautiful shops and mosques.

 medinet-madi-faiyum-egypt